 When it comes to adapting to a diet based predominantly on fats, it is important to understand that not all fats are created equal.
-To reap the weight los and overall body health benefits of the keto diet, it is recommended that you eat the right kinds of fats — not synthetic trans fats from processed foods, but a moderate amount of saturated fats and a primary intake of polyunsaturated and monounsaturated fats.
+To reap the weight loss and overall body health benefits of the keto diet, it is recommended that you eat the right kinds of fats — not synthetic trans fats from processed foods, but a moderate amount of saturated fats and a primary intake of polyunsaturated and monounsaturated fats.
 While meats, fish, nuts, natural dairy, and eggs are excellent sources of the kind of fats you need to incorporate, one of the best ways to supplement your daily unsaturated fat intake is by using cooking oils that are keto-friendly whenever you make a home-cooked meal.

 The monounsaturated and polyunsaturated fats of natural, healthy oils can help reduce your blood pressure, eliminate belly fat, combat inflammation, lower cholesterol levels and increase heart health in any diet.
-Combined with the nutritional effects of the other foods you eat on the keto diet, they will help contribute to the successful weight loss and better health you are hoping for.
+Combined with the nutritional effects of the other foods you eat on the keto diet; they will help contribute to the successful weight loss and better health you are hoping for.
 Here are six of the best oils to begin with when cooking for the keto diet.

 1. Sesame Oil

-Use nutritious sesame oil to saute or fry your keto-friendly foods, or add it to sauces and dressings you eat with your meal for an even better supply of healthy fats and nutrients.
+Use nutritious sesame oil to sauté or fry your keto-friendly foods or add it to sauces and dressings you eat with your meal for an even better supply of healthy fats and nutrients.

 2. Avocado Oil

 High in both monounsaturated fats and antioxidants, avocado oil is a mild, versatile vegetable oil with an extra healthy dose of vitamins A, E and D, as well as proteins and potassium.
 Not only does this oil deliver a hearty amount of fatty acids beneficial to your keto diet, but it also enhances nutrient absorption and helps promote better cholesterol levels.
 With an incredibly high smoke point, avocado oil is ideal for cooking in almost any style, including frying, grilling, roasting, sauteing, and searing.
-You can also use it for cold cooking purposes like marinades, dressings or dips.
+You can also use it for cold cooking purposes like marinades, dressings, or dips.